finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ChartOfAccountsApi apiInstance = new ChartOfAccountsApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the ChartOfAccounts.
+    String scope = "scope_example"; // String | The scope of the Chart of Accounts.
-    String code = "code_example"; // String | The code of the ChartOfAccounts.
-Together with the scope this uniquely identifies the ChartOfAccounts.
+    String code = "code_example"; // String | The code of the Chart of Accounts.
+Together with the scope this uniquely identifies the Chart of Accounts.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the ChartOfAccounts properties.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the Chart of Accounts properties.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the ChartOfAccounts definition.
-Defaults to returning the latest version of the ChartOfAccounts definition if not specified.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Chart of Accounts definition.
+Defaults to returning the latest version of the Chart of Accounts definition if not specified.
-    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'ChartOfAccounts' domain to decorate onto the ChartOfAccounts.
+    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'ChartOfAccounts' domain to decorate onto the Chart of Accounts.
 These must take the format {domain}/{scope}/{code}, for example 'ChartOfAccounts/Manager/Id'.
-If not provided will return all the entitled properties for that ChartOfAccounts. try {
+If not provided will return all the entitled properties for that Chart of Accounts. try {
       ChartOfAccounts result = apiInstance.getChartOfAccounts(scope, code, effectiveAt, asAt, propertyKeys);
       System.out.println(result);